Aquanty/rtd-hgs/docs/source/index.rst

    i=1,npanel** Time on [T], time off [T], and specified concentration [M L:math:`^{-3}`] of each species.

-Chosen nodes in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable concentration value.
-If a node was previously assigned a specified concentration, it will remain in effect.
+| Chosen nodes in the currently active domain (see Section :ref:
+| ) are assigned a time-variable concentration value.
+If a node was
+  previously assigned a specified concentration, it will remain in effect.

 A panel is a point in time at which the specified concentration is set to a new value.
 The first panel would normally start at time zero.
 The